TheTootoon/KKWeb/wp-content/plugins/wp-e-commerce/readme.txt

 * Fix: $wpsc_query->query_vars['wpsc_product_category'] not always set on product page with hierarchical category permalinks.
 * Fix: Cannot add new Checkout field.
 * Fix: Cannot re-re-send buyer receipt.
-* Fix: Custom Meta copies values when adding new.
 * Fix: 3.7 -> 3.8 Database Upgrade Routine causes some products with variations to display a $0.00 price.
 * Fix: Double <p> tag with wpec_taxes_display_tax_bands() on product edit page.
 * Fix: Fatal error when trying to include a non-existent admin file.